mopack/RPGMakerGameDesign/README.md

 The debug version is in 學子之心(Debug版本).

-You can download and open it by using RPG Maker XP 1.03.
+You can download and open it by using RPG Maker XP 1.03 to see the design.

-I used lots of RGSS(Ruby-like language) script in this game.
+I used RGSS(Ruby-like language) script in this game.